BasselAshi/Inventorify/README.md

 You may perform the following actions in Inventorify
 * Create new items
 * Modify existing items
-* Delete/Undelete items with comments
+* Delete/Undelete items with optional comments
 * View delete history of existing items

 <!-- CONTRIBUTING -->